City of Liverpool F.C.: 2016–2019: North West Counties years

-In the FA Vase, the club progressed to the 3rd round before being beaten by Stockton Town of the Northern League, who themselves went all the way to the final at Wembley Stadium.
-Season 2017–18 concluded with a creditable 4th-place finish in the Hallmark Security league Premier Division.
-In June 2018, Comber resigned her position as chair of the member's council and was subsequently replaced by Paul McGrady, who was co-opted onto the main board of directors on an interim basis pending a full meeting of the supporter's council; however, following a nomination process, no other member was nominated for the role and McGrady was elected unopposed.
+In the FA Vase, the club progressed to the third round before being beaten by Stockton Town of the Northern League, who themselves went all the way to the final at Wembley Stadium.
+The season concluded with a creditable fourth place finish in the Premier Division.
 In July 2018, the club announced that it had parted ways with manager Simon Burton by mutual consent after two years in charge.
 Two days later, the club announced that it had appointed veteran centre-half Craig Robinson as manager.

 On 14 July, the club travelled to Merthyr Town of the Southern League to play for the prestigious Supporter's Direct Shield, losing 3–1 in what was new manager Craig Robinson's first full game in charge.
-After an excellent debut season, Robinson led the team to its first title success, winning the North West Counties Football League Premier Division with 91 points.
-At various points of the season, the title seemed to be a formality, but with rivals (and landlords) Bootle FC going on an unprecedented 20-game winning run in the league, culminating in a 1–0 victory over COLFC in front of a record crowd of 1,344, the team were relegated into 2nd place in the table with just 1 game to play (having been in 1st place since 27 September 2018).
+After a debut season, Robinson led the team to its first title success, winning the North West Counties Football League Premier Division with 91 points.
+At various points of the season, the title seemed to be a formality, but with rivals (and landlords) Bootle FC going on an unprecedented 20-game winning run in the league, culminating in a 1–0 victory over COLFC in front of a record crowd of 1,344, the team dropped to second place in the table.

 A 2–0 away victory at Irlam on the last day of the season, as Bootle drew 1–1 at home with Northwich Victoria, saw the lead change hands again and City of Liverpool crowned champions.
-In the FA Cup, the team reached the 2nd qualifying round before losing to Chester FC of the Conference North in front of the club's record crowd of 1,834.
-In the FA Vase, a disappointing 0–4 away loss at Hebburn Town in front of yet another record crowd, this time 1,304, ended the club's hopes in the 1st round.
+In the FA Cup, the team reached the second qualifying round before losing to Chester FC of the Conference North in front of the club's record crowd of 1,834.
+In the FA Vase, a disappointing 0–4 away loss at Hebburn Town in front of yet another record crowd, this time 1,304, ended the club's hopes in the first round.

-Having beaten Avro FC 6–2 on aggregate in the Macron Cup Semi Finals, City of Liverpool FC met 1874 Northwich in the final on 4 May at Altrincham FC, with the club looking to become only the 4th team in NWCFL history to win the Double and separately to become also one of four teams to have won the Challenge Cup twice; however, in a dour affair, 1874 scored an 88th-minute winner.
+Having beaten Avro FC 6–2 on aggregate in the Macron Cup Semi Finals, City of Liverpool FC met 1874 Northwich in the final on 4 May at Altrincham FC.
+1874 scored an 88th-minute winner.

 At the NWCFL AGM on 15 June, Robinson was named as Premier Division Manager of the Year.
 On the same day, the club was officially accepted into the Northern Premier League for the 2019–20 season.